AsahiP/Foodspire/README.md

         AJAX to work, there were many features I had forgone in order to complete as much of my project as I could in the given time.

-4. Detail my methods and approaches to certain problems in the future I did note bugs and what code fixed it, though I didn't do much to summarize the my process.
+4. Detail my methods of approaching problems in the future I did note bugs and what code fixed it, though I didn't do much to summarize the my process.
 I feel this would be helpful information for any creative blocks in the future.